kamermanpr/Resilience.HIVPain/SupplFigures/README.md

 # Supplementary figures

 ## Overview
-A series of scatter-plots for the supplementary material provided with the manuscript _[link to be added when published]_.
+A series of plots for the supplementary material provided with the manuscript _[link to be added when published]_.

 **Note:**